giga1699/GCTools/README.txt

 	At the time, PHP had not really been developed with objects in mind.
 Most code was small scripts that was reminiscent of old C code.
 Although objects existed in PHP, they had not been utilized to a large extent.
 This was the aim of J. “Giga” Murphy during his class... to show his class that PHP could be used as a viable object-oriented language for web development.
 	Following the class, development came to a halt as other classes took priority.
 The code was commited to a private Git repository, and was largely forgotten about until late April, 2011.
 At this time development ramped up.
 	Within a week more than 4 new classes were created, and much of the older code was optimized.
 GCTools also gained another developer, M. “Beanyhead” Parker.
 Not only was a new developer added, but the project was released under the GPL v3 license, and pushed to a public GitHub repository for others to utilize.
 This also enabled people in the community to add to the project, and help to improve it.
-	Thus, GCTools was officially born and put into open source development.
 Future of GCTools
 	The future of GCTools at this moment is unknown.
 Open-source developers are still needed to help contribute to the project, and the project is still lacking some major features.
 	You may check on the status of GCTools at the project's website, http://www.gigacreations.net/